India (Asia)Advice for All Destinations Vaccinations Malaria Malaria Map Other Health Risks Alerts News

 Risk is highest for those with underlying medical conditions where there is increased risk of severe disease e.g. chronic liver/kidney disease; haemophiliacs; men who have sex with men; people who change partners frequently; people who inject drugs.

 - Japanese Encephalitis: spread through the bite of an infected mosquito.
 This mosquito breeds in rice paddies and mainly bites between dusk and dawn.
-Risk is higher for long stay travellers to rural areas, particularly if unable to avoid mosquito bites.
+Risk is highest for long stay travellers to rural areas, particularly if unable to avoid mosquito bites.